SpencerCDixon/SpenceBoy/Docs/readme.md

 - [x] Write a program that scrolls the background layer using the SCX and SCY registers.
 - [ ] Write a program that puts a sprite on screen and animates its movement
 - [x] Add a GUI window that displays the contents of tile memory rendered as a tile map.
 This will give you fast visual clues later if/when something goes wrong in emulation.
-- [ ] Add a GUI window that displays outlines of all the moving surfaces (without content, i.e a "wireframe" view) so you can see how things move around separately from the main emulator screen.
+- [x] Add a GUI window that displays outlines of all the moving surfaces (without content, i.e a "wireframe" view) so you can see how things move around separately from the main emulator screen.
 - [x] [Proper boot up sequence](http://localhost:8080/pandocs/#power-up-sequence)
 - [ ] Load one of the older ROMs into your emulator (something like Tetris, Tennis or Super Mario Land) and see if you can get it to render the title screen.
 - [x] Interrupts
+- [ ] Sprite OAM procedure
 - [ ] All unprefixed raw op codes
 - [ ] All prefixed `cb` opcodes
 - [ ] Render title properly